krijnD/AI4MI/README.md

 The aim is not to directly compare models like ENet and nnUNet head-to-head since they inherently differ in components such as dataloaders, optimizers, and overall architecture.
 Instead, we focus on **within-model comparisons** by observing the effects of different losses, data augmentations, and post-processing on each model individually.
 Only after analyzing these internal variations do we make cross-model comparisons—while acknowledging the inherent limitations and “unfair” aspects of these comparisons.

+## Find our models and results
+In the _ENet/evaluation_ folder we find directories for each of the models that we tested. including some notebooks used for visualizations.
+In each of these directories we find 3D renders of test predictions, 2D slice predictions, and plots of the test metrics.
+Be free to have a look!
+In _nnUnet/results_ we find the same information for the nnUnet models, but in a rather different structure.

+The model weights for ENet can be found in the _ENet/results_ folder, and the nnUnet models can be found in the _nnUnet/experiments_ folder.

 ## Data Preparation and Augmentation
 If you have the SEGTHOR dataset in a zip file, follow these steps to prepare and augment the data:
 1. Unzip the Data: Extract data.zip into the data/ folder.